- Perfect for beginner groups

 - Works best in parks and on the running track

-Indian File, also known as Indian Run, is a perfect activity for introducing new runners to speed and also to get complete beginners running for the first time.
+Single File (still sometimes referred to as Indian File or Indian Run) is a perfect activity for introducing new runners to speed and also to get complete beginners running for the first time.

 Runners line up in a single file, with a little space for movement between each runner and the person in front and behind.